CounterpartyXCP/Documentation/Installation/federated_node.md

 * **Docker**: If using Windows 10, we recommend to [install Docker for Windows](https://docs.docker.com/engine/installation/windows/).
 For all other versions of Windows, [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
 * **Git**: Make sure `git` is installed.
 If not, install it from [here](https://git-scm.com/download/win) (note that if using Docker Toolbox, it will install it by default).

 If using Docker Toolbox, launch the "Docker Quickstart Terminal" when done, and continue this guide using that.
-If using Docker for Windows, launch the "Docker" application and allow it to set itself up.
+If using Docker for Windows, launch the "Docker" application and allow it to set itself up (a reboot may be required), then, launch [a command prompt as Administrator](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx).

 ### OS X